franz-see/spring-with-mn-data/README.md

  * `BookRepository` is micronaut-data `JdbcRepository`.
  * `Book` is the micronaut-data-based entity used by `BookRepository`
  * `MicronautConfig` is what exposes the micronaut managed beans into Spring
+ * `MicronautTransactionAspect` is a Spring-based aspect in order to intercept method invocations of `@Transactional` methods in order to start a micronaut transaction.

 ## Commands